GeosoftInc/Geoscience/README.md

 # Geoscience
-Collaboration for Geosoft Open Geoscience.
+Collaboration for Geosoft Open Geoscience publications.
+This Github project will be used to share and collaborate aroung Geosoft open research projects that are presented at conferences, published in professional journals, and published as Geosoft technical notes.

 ## Publications